 TV-36 programming grew and evolved over time.
 Early programming consisted of one series produced by Central Presbyterian Church and two local news “magazine” shows: TV-Millburn and This Week in Summit.
 Gradually, programming grew to encompass a variety of shows that appealed to a widely diverse audience in the five town area.
 Over the years we have been privileged to receive several coveted 'Telly Awards' in recognition of outstanding local regional programs.

 The means by which viewers access our signal has evolved over the years as well.
 Suburban Cablevision became Comcast Cablevision of New Jersey.
 In 2008 a second provider, Verizon, began wiring homes in the five town area.
 Our station was assigned to channel 33 on Verizon Fios.
 And to our surprise we soon learned that our signal was showing up on Verizon channel 33 in municipalities outside the original five towns.
 We now have viewers in Chatham Boro, Chatham Township, Cranford, Florham Park, Kenilworth, Maplewood, West Orange and Union.

 The station’s Board of Directors realized that the presence of the station on two different channels, 36 on Comcast and 33 on Verizon, made the name TV-36 obsolete.
 Thus, the station adopted a new name, HomeTowne Television, starting in the fall of 2008.

 Towns In Coverage Broadcast Area

-HomeTowne Television broadcasts via Comcast channel 36 to Summit, Millburn/Short Hills, Berkeley Heights, Springfield, and New Providence and via Verizon channel 33 to the same five towns plus all or parts of twenty-five other towns.
-In the towns now served by HTTV, the total population is well over a half million people, and the total households exceed 200,000.
+HomeTowne Television broadcasts via Comcast channel 36 to Summit, Millburn/Short Hills, Berkeley Heights, Springfield, and New Providence and via Verizon channel 33 to the same five towns plus all or parts of twenty-seven other towns.
+In the towns now served by HTTV, the total population is over 600,000 and the total households exceed 200,000.

 Location Of Our Studios